-- Battery containers or enclosures that typically include racks of battery modules, thermal management systems such as air conditioning or liquid cooling, control equipment, and a fire suppression system. - Power conversion systems that typically include multiple inverters placed near the battery containers. - Electrical and control balance of plant that are infrastructure costs incurred in developing the Benchmark Capacity Providers and typically include all enabling electrical infrastructure, cables, conduits, transformers, switchgear, protection and control equipment for the BESS and its substation.
+- Battery containers or enclosures that typically include racks of battery modules, thermal management systems such as air conditioning or liquid cooling, control equipment, and a fire suppression system. - Power conversion systems that typically include multiple inverters placed near the battery containers. - Electrical and control balance of plant that are infrastructure costs incurred in developing the BESS and typically include all enabling electrical infrastructure, cables, conduits, transformers, switchgear, protection and control equipment for the BESS and its substation. - Civil balance of plant that are infrastructure costs incurred in developing the Benchmark Capacity Providers that typically include the foundations, transformer bunds, and equipment pads for the BESS and its substation. - Installation labour and temporary equipment hire that typically include local construction labour to develop the site and install the BESS, as well as the hiring of temporary equipment during the BESS construction phase.